 Modern medicine tend to discard herbal remedies, believing pharmacological drugs to be a superior means of treating disease and health disorders.
 However, modern nutritional science has extensively studied some herbs and their medicinal properties, with some research suggesting that some natural remedies are as effective, if not superior, to drug treatments.

-Here are examples of herbal treatments that relieve a variety of physical and mental ailments.
+Here are examples of herbal supplements that relieve a variety of physical and mental ailments.
 You might consider giving them a try before you reach for the medicine cabinet.

 Calendula lends its medicinal properties to natural cosmetics and baby rash creams.
 The anti-inflammatory effect of the crushed flower extract soothes the skin and accelerates the healing of wounds.

 Lemon balm promotes a balanced mood, removing the symptoms of stress and anxiety.
 Clear your mind with a topical application of this potent natural remedy.
 Rub lemon balm onto your temples and the base of your skull for stress relief.
 Use topical administration of lemon balm to prevent skin and blood diseases such as herpes simplex.

 The plant-based antioxidant compounds, known as polyphenol flavonoids, have an antispasmodic effect on the nervous and digestive systems when taken internally.
 Prepare lemon balm with chamomile tea for a soothing beverage that calms the mind and body.

 Depression affects nearly half of adults in the UK.
 Living with depression demotivates and disconnects you from the joys of life.
 The sweet scent of lavender lifts mood and revitalises the mind, slowing the effects of depression and alleviating tension from mental stress.

 Add the extract of this potent medicinal herb to your bathwater to soothe the symptoms of depression.
 Lavender heals the skin and the mind; it can be added to creams and lotions to help the skin recover from sunburn or acne breakouts.